Training Packages Queensland

 Australian Apprenticeships (a name given to ‘apprenticeships’ and ‘traineeships’) is the predominant way that existing employees, young and mature age, are employed and trained in rural and related industries.

-Australian Apprenticeships are available to most people from 15 years of age and over.
-This includes family members where they have no equity in the business.
+Australian Apprenticeships are available to most people from 16 years of age and over.
+This includes school students and family members where they have no equity in the business.
 There are no specified minimum educational requirements for participation.
 However, basic literacy and numeracy skills to year 10 standards are recommended.
-Approximately 1 600 Australian Apprentices are employed each year in Queensland’s rural and related industries.

-Usually, employees begin as Australian Apprentices at the basic entry level, which is level II (one year full-time or two years part-time.
+Usually, employees begin as Australian Apprentices at the basic entry level, which is level II (one year full-time or two years part-time).
 Then they may progress to a higher level qualification at level III (two years full-time).
 Level III is generally viewed as the ‘trade level’.
 Some employers now encourage employees on to level IV (supervisory) then to the diploma level (management) and even higher.
-This system provides a practical career pathway to the top for those who want to take it.
+This system provides a practical career pathway for those who want to take it.

 Benefits for employers